Budgeting Loans

 Short Loan Terms

 You might be hesitant to choose shorter loan terms because of the higher monthly payment.
-But choosing shorter terms, you could access lower interest rates on your auto loan.
-In addition to being offered lower interest rates, you will end up paying less interest because you’ll have fewer monthly payments.
+But by choosing shorter terms, you could access lower interest rates on your auto loan.
+In addition to being offered lower interest rates, you will end up paying less interest because you’ll have fewer monthly installments.

 Refinancing